EasyPost/easy-ui/documentation/specs/EmptyStateCard.md

 ### Features

-- Header, content, and action components are broken into composable pieces
+- Header, body, and action components are broken into composable pieces

 ## Design